We discover why Peugeot’s new seven-seater is something of an accomplishment.

 The i-Cockpit digital dials are like Audi’s virtual display and are a real delight to look at.
 There are also piano-esque short keys for the infotainment system.
 Seats that massage you come as part of the fun on some trims, too.
 This tech-cum-luxury mix helps to add character to a no-nonsense SUV.

-The 5008 1.5-litre BlueHDi 130, tested here in Allure guise, makes light work of overtaking, whichever kind of road you’re on.
+The 5008 1.2-litre PureTech 130, tested here in Allure Premium guise, makes light work of overtaking, whichever kind of road you’re on.
 Motorways are where it feels most at home, though, staying planted, comfortable and hushed at 70mph.

-The six-speed manual ‘box is smooth, shifting up and down the cogs precisely, and the driving position is excellent, now that the i-Cockpit is fitted.
+The eight-speed auto ‘box is smooth, shifting up and down the cogs precisely, and the driving position is excellent, now that the next generation digital i-Cockpit is fitted.
 The instruments and dials can be seen easily above the tiny, sporty steering wheel, and the high-mounted touchscreen is straightforward to use.

 Thanks to its longer body and extra weight, the 5008 SUV rides over bulges in the road better than its 3008 sibling, but potholes can still send jolts into the cabin.
 The French motor’s steering is also a little too light, but thanks to excellent body stability, the drive always inspires confidence.

-There’s also a multitude of safety features to protect all occupants, including lane-departure warning, six airbags, cruise control, traffic sign recognition, and automatic emergency braking.
-If you want to pay out more, you can also get Advanced Grip Control to boost front-wheel traction in slippery conditions.
-This was fitted to my test car and will set you back £470 if you tick that on the options list.
+There’s also a load of safety features to protect all occupants, including lane-departure warning, multiple airbags, cruise control, traffic sign recognition, and automatic emergency braking.

 What’s more, it’s more practical than its MPV forerunner of the same moniker.
 That’s quite an accomplishment.